liu3zhenlab/KAD/README.md

 conda install -c bioconda pandoc bowtie bedtools
 ```
 ### Installation of KAD
-Basically, the installation is just to copy all KAD files in the a directory.
+Basically, the installation is just to copy all KAD files in a directory.
 KAD can be directly used afterwards.
 ```
 git clone https://github.com/liu3zhenlab/KAD.git
 perl ./KAD/KADprofile.pl